ltorres97/One_Shot_Siamese_Network_Low_Data_Drug_Discovery/src/README.txt

         -> Butina Clustering algorithm and the Tanimoto distance to perform the clustering;
         -> Process the data to form groups with 'group_size' elements each according to the clusters obtained;
         -> SMILES are encoded into binary matrices based on a dictionary of characters;
-        -> Data is organized and pre-processed to serve as an input to the Siamese model;
+        -> Data is organized and pre-processed to serve as an input to the Siamese model.

   - siamese_model.py
         -> implements the Siamese Neural Network Architecture.